edornd/olmoearth_pretrain/README.md

 ## Data Summary

-Our pretraining dataset contains around 285,288 samples from around the world of 2.56km×2.56km regions, although many samples contain only a subset of the timesteps and modalities.
+Our pretraining dataset contains 285,288 samples from around the world of 2.56km×2.56km regions, although many samples contain only a subset of the timesteps and modalities.

 The distribution of the samples is available below: